LukoJy3D/perfect100/guides/Cyberpunk_2077/achievements/The_Jungle.md

 :trophy: **Guide written by a human**:

-_Add guide here_
+> :writing_hand: Add guide content here!

 ---

 :robot: **AI hallucinations**:

 1. To complete the first NCPD scanner hustling, you need to go through the following steps:

-  * Go into your inventory menu (press 'I' on controller)
+- Go into your inventory menu (press 'I' on controller)
-  * Press Y or B for yes/no if prompted by a message that says "Scan Scanner" and select it.
+- Press Y or B for yes/no if prompted by a message that says "Scan Scanner" and select it.
 This will activate NCPD scanner hustling in Santo Domingo.